Not all providers give you this option so you would need to check first with your policy and the product disclosure statement (PDS).

-If you work in a high-risk occupation or have dependents who rely on you financially, peace of mind regarding your financial wellbeing can be crucial.
-Income protection insurance is designed to provide cover for part of your income, generally up to 75%, for a set period to help ensure you can still pay the bills in case of a serious injury or illness that prevents you from working.
+Income protection insurance is designed to provide cover for part of your income, which can be up to 85% of your pre-tax income, according to Moneysmart, for a set period to help you pay any bills and living costs in case of a serious injury or illness that prevents you from working.

-What situations may allow you to claim an income protection insurance lump-sum payout?
+What situations may allow you to claim a lump sum payout?

-Generally speaking, insurers that offer the option of a lump sum payout under their income protection products will offer it if you suffer one of the following events:
+Insurers that offer the option of a lump sum payout under their income protection products will have their own conditions, but there may be an option if you suffer one of the following events:

-The exact types of events that you can claim a lump-sum payout for will depend on your policy, so it may be worth checking upfront with your insurer before signing up.
+The exact types of events that you can claim a lump sum payout for will depend on your policy, so it may be worth checking upfront with your insurer before signing up to anything.

 Which income protection insurers offer lump sum payouts?

 The following insurers on Canstar’s database provide income protection insurance products with the option of a lump sum payout in certain situations.
 This list is not exhaustive and provides a selection of policies only available at the time of writing.

 Income protection with option of a lump sum payout

 ← Mobile/tablet users, scroll sideways to view full table →

 |HBF||Ezicover Income Protection